ibexa/documentation-developer/docs/ibexa_products/ibexa_experience.md

 ---
 title: Ibexa Experience
-description: Discover all the main features, functions, and advantages of the Ibexa Experience.
+description: Learn about all the main attributes, features, and benefits of the customer-focused Ibexa Experience edition.
 month_change: true
 ---